SymfonyCasts/lemon-squeezy/sfcasts/js-events.md

 > Uncaught TypeError: Cannot read properties of undefined (reading 'Setup')

 Looks like we've started using LemonSqueezy faster than its script was downloaded.
-Let's do a little trick and wrap this code with `script.addEventListener()`.
+Let's do a little trick and wrap this code in `script.addEventListener()`.
 Listen for the `load` event, pass a function as the second argument, and insert our code there.